mbabey/Misc-Java-Projects/README.md

 Encoder is a program that encodes an input string (consisting of a set of 56 characters) into an array of longs.
 The program can also decode the longs back to the original message.

 Encoder was built as a part of a first-term object-oriented programming class.

+## Matrix Math

+Matrix Math is a matrix addition and multiplication program.

+Matrix Math was built as a part of a first-term object-oriented programming class.